mykelalvis/FT/Traveller/Adventures/Tripwire.md

 The players should be part of an established group, such as free traders or mercenaries, with some loyalty to the Imperium.
 The party will need a variety of skills including combat, negotiation and stealth.
 A pilot will also be required and an engineer is also recommended.
 There are no restrictions on race, as long as most of the players are Imperial citizens and they have a good reason for being together.

-The party must also have their own Jump 2 capable ship with a fuel scoop.
+The party must also have their own Jump-2 capable ship with a fuel scoop.
 This is important as it restricts where they can travel, forcing them to take specific routes.
 As the campaign progresses the players will acquire a new ship that can travel further distances, giving them access to more worlds in the Jewell subsector.

 The campaign starts with the party located on the [[Zhodani]] world of [[Farreach]].
 They will most likely have visited there to trade but you can use any reason that fits in with their backgrounds or group activities.